kognise/obsidian-aviation/FAR/Volume 3/I Airports/0155 Release of airport property from surplus property disposal restrictions.md

 \(6\) The purpose of the release.

-\(7\) A statement of the circumstances justifying the release on the basis set forth in §155.3(a) (1) or (2) with supporting documents.
+\(7\) A statement of the circumstances justifying the release on the basis set forth in [[Volume 3/I Airports/0155 Release of airport property from surplus property disposal restrictions.md#§155.3   Applicable law.|§155.3]](a) (1) or (2) with supporting documents.

-\(8\) Maps, photographs, plans, or similar material of the airport and the property concerned that are appropriate to determining whether the release is justified under §155.9.
+\(8\) Maps, photographs, plans, or similar material of the airport and the property concerned that are appropriate to determining whether the release is justified under [[Volume 3/I Airports/0155 Release of airport property from surplus property disposal restrictions.md#§155.9   Release from war or national emergency restrictions.|§155.9]].

 \(9\) The proposed use or disposition of the property, including the terms and conditions of any proposed sale or lease and the status of negotiations therefor.